Skip to content

 Adopting a more rational use of Continuous Integration with GitHub Actions

 In the Imperial RSE Team we make extensive use of continuous integration (CI) with GitHub Actions.
 We use CI to ensure our projects build and are correct across a range of scenarios (OS, python version, dependency version, etc.).
 Widely accepted wisdom is that it is best practice to catch issues early via frequent and thorough CI rather than to catch them later.
 This must however be set against the monetary and environment cost of running unnecessary compute workloads on every push to GitHub.
-In particular, the pricing structure of GitHub Actions means workloads run on Windows and MacOS are more costly (certainly financially and presumably environmentally).
+In particular, the pricing structure of GitHub Actions means workloads run on Windows and macOS are more costly (certainly financially and presumably environmentally).
 This is particularly the case for private repositories for which Imperial has a fixed budget of minutes.

 Creating impact in R from London